PChappert/RERB/README.md

 -   **Donut plots**:

-The **DonutPlotClonotypes3D()** function offers a flexible way to plot donut plots grouping data on multiple variables, well adapted to small repertoire sizes.
+The **DonutPlotClonotypes()** function offers a flexible way to plot donut plots grouping data on multiple variables, well adapted to small repertoire sizes.
 By default, DonutPlotClonotypes3D() highlights shared clones (**highlight** = "shared") between groups.
 Below is an example where data is grouped first on donor_id and then time_point, and shared clones between time-points for individual donors are being highlighted (same color).

 -   The **external_bar** argument can be "none", "expanded" or "top5".